 Soccer is a sport rich in traditions and symbolism, and one of the most important parts of that symbolism is jersey numbers.
-Each number can carry a significant meaning or be chosen for its perceived properties.
-In this article, we will look at the players who wear the number 26 and its significance for them and their teams.
+Ever since the earliest days in the game, when players were given numbers based on their position on the field, a player’s number can carry a significant meaning or be chosen for its perceived properties.
+Now that players choose their numbers, we will look at the soccer players who wear the number 26 and its significance for them and their teams.

 The Significance of Number 26 in Soccer